hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 openai added to the AI backend provider list
 ```

-In case K8sGPT has already added an OpenAI API endpoint, type below command to remove it.
+In case K8sGPT has been already added an OpenAI API endpoint, type below command to remove it.
 Then re-run the *k8sgpt auth add* to add the new API endpint.

 ```shell
 $ k8sgpt auth  remove openai